openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

   irrespective of how many instances of the class (even if zero) are eventually created.

-  Static fields are accessed by using a qualified name notation at any place the class or interface name is accessible (see :ref:`Names` if class or interface name is used as a qualifier).
+  Static fields are always accessed by using a qualified name notation wherever the class or interface name is accessible (see :ref:`Scopes`).

 - Instance, or non-static fields